Convenience store: Crime

 American convenience stores are often targets of armed robbery.
 In some areas of the US it is not unusual for clerks to work behind bulletproof glass windows, even during daylight hours.
 Some convenience stores may limit access inside at night, requiring customers to approach a walk-up window to make purchases.
-The main dangers are that almost all convenience stores only have one person working night shift; most of the transactions are in cash; and easily resold merchandise, such as liquor, lottery tickets and cigarettes, are on site.
+The main dangers are that almost all convenience stores only have one person working during the night shift; most of the transactions are in cash; and easily resold merchandise, such as liquor, lottery tickets and cigarettes, are on site.

 Most convenience stores have a cash drop slot into a time-delay safe to limit the amount of cash on hand.
-Many have installed security cameras to help deter robberies and shoplifting.
+Many have installed security cameras to help deter robbery and shoplifting.
 Because of their vulnerability to crime, nearly all convenience stores have a friendly relationship with the local police.
 To reduce burglaries when the store is closed, some convenience stores have bars on the windows.